 - A provider on Probation fails to demonstrate in one or more progress reports that it has achieved compliance in all Accreditation Criteria within two years.

 - In rare circumstances where there are compelling reasons, an accredited provider may have its status changed to Nonaccreditation.
-Examples of such circumstances include an accredited provider that has demonstrated recurrent noncompliance in the Standards for Commercial Support: Standards to Ensure Independence in CME Activities℠ and/or has received previous decisions of Probation, and/or has engaged in joint providerships while on Probation in violation of joint providership policy.
+Examples of such circumstances include an accredited provider that has demonstrated recurrent noncompliance in the Standards for Integrity and Independence in Accredited Continuing Education and/or has received previous decisions of Probation, and/or has engaged in joint providerships while on Probation in violation of joint providership policy.